oauth-wg/oauth-sd-jwt-vc/draft-terbu-oauth-sd-jwt-vc.md

 # Use Cases

-TBD: explain use cases of the three-party-model.
+TBD: explain use cases of the Issuer-Holder-Verifier Model.

 TBD: conventional crypt, hardware security, hsm, mobile secure area, compliance with FIPS